epn-ml/europlanet-ml-book/Part_2/Chapter_5_MarsPits/Introduction.md

 This chapter is about the science case proposed "Landform classification and mapping using Machine Learning", proposed by the GMAP work package of Europlanet 2024 RI.

+The ML pipeline is open source and can be found on [GitHub](https://github.com/epn-ml/DeepLandforms).

+In the following, we present a tutorial for the pipeline, which can also be found on [GitHub](https://github.com/epn-ml/DeepLandforms/tree/main/Tutorial).

 ## Description of the science case

 This science case is focused on the detection and mapping of sinkhole-like depressions on Mars and the Moon through Deep Learning Object Detection and Instance Segmentation.